wbcomdesigns/buddypress-recaptcha/README.txt

 == Description ==

 Complete CAPTCHA solution with support for multiple CAPTCHA services.
-Protect your WordPress, WooCommerce, BuddyPress, bbPress, and FluentCart forms from spam and bots with an easy-to-manage, modular interface.
+Protect your WordPress, WooCommerce, BuddyPress, bbPress, and 10+ popular form builders from spam and bots with an easy-to-manage, modular interface.

 == Key Features ==